Let me start by telling you the truth. If you or someone you love wants to overcome anxiety, it is a process. It can be done, but it’s not overnight.

-I once had a patient named Jerry (a fake name to protect his identity, but with permission to share his story from Jerry and his family).
+I once had a patient named Jerry (obviously, we chose a fake name to protect his identity, and we did get permission to share his story from Jerry and his family).
 Jerry was in high school and was very anxious anytime he went out in public.

 What is Anxiety and How To Tell If Your Child Has It

 Before we jump into strategies, let’s first define anxiety.
 Anxiety is the emotion we feel when we are faced with PERCEIVED danger.
 This occurs when we overestimate the dangers of a potential situation while underestimating our ability to cope with it.

 This means that your child’s body reacts to seemingly harmless situations because your child expects that there is a real threat of danger.
 For instance, for some of our kids, just going to school or walking into a dark room produces the same fear response that Carole Baskin might have opening a piece of mail from Joe Exotic—complete and total terror.

 Your child’s body will sound the alarms that danger is present.
 This causes them to experience a shot of adrenaline to either fight the danger, run from the danger, or just freeze in sheer terror.

 Sometimes it can be very hard to tell if our children are feeling anxious.
 Not all of our children can put words to their emotions.
 You might be able to tell your child has anxiety if they:

 - Ask lots of questions entering new or unfamiliar situations